obaqueiro/angular2-node-stripe-js/README.md

 # NgStripePay

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.21.
+This sample project shows how to use stripe.js as a payment gateway with Angular 2 and Node.js.
+It allows developers to store away customer credit card detail as an encryted token for later charge without requesting for it again.

 ## Development server

+First create a local MySQL database and run the following table creation query:

+    CREATE TABLE stripe (
+        userId INT PRIMARY KEY AUTO_INCREMENT,
+        amount FLOAT,
+        stripeCustomerId VARCHAR(100),
+        chargeStatus TINYINT(4)
+    );

-Run `ng serve` for a dev server.
+Then, navigate to `backend` folder and run `node server.js`.
+Navigate back to the project folder and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## Code scaffolding

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class`.

 ## Build